andrefpf/egif/README.md

 - I still don't know a good way to store all these bytes in a file.
 - I also need to test how to go though the image to optimize the compression (maybe zig-zag? wtf is a zig-zag in 3 dimentions?
 No idea).
 - Some parts are a little bit messy yet.
+- I need to create a decent GUI or a CODEC(?) to show the image

 ## How to run it
 - No idea.